jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
 Doing all these things may change the world.
 But the government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control, it will never respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
-And, since power is to politics what money is to finance, your personal choices are always your most powerful political weapon.
+And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

-Our civilization needs your happiness.
+Our civilization needs you to smile more.
+When you wake up, when travelling, at your jobs, and especially at home.
 Our way of life is trying to evolve into the Internet Age.
 But, the established powers of the Industrial Age is holding us back.
-Our civilization is offering the middle-class a good deal.
-If we grab hold of modern tools and join the fight to upgrade our society, we live happy lives again.
+Our civilization is offering the middle-class a deal.
+If we grab hold of modern tools and join the fight to upgrade our society, we will live happy lives again.

 ## New Tech, New Age, New Philosophy